 The dough is made with about 20% whole-grain wheat flour.
 I mostly do that with my bread recipes to add some extra flavor and texture.

 The tangzhong percentage is 20% of the weight of the entire dough.
 That can be taken up to about 40%, which I will probably experiment with to see what difference it makes.

 |172g||whole-grain wheat flour||22.3%|

 If you want to play around with the formula, you can do that with my bread calculator.
-If you want the formula before conversion to tangzhong, so you can change the tangzhong amount, it can be done using this formula.
+If you want the formula before conversion to tangzhong so you can change the tangzhong amount, it can be done using this formula.

 The conclusion of this high-hydration sourdough bread recipe

 ‘Tis not a lie.
 Gelatinizing part of your flour helps you with much more manageable dough, even at very high hydrations.

 The resulting bread is wonderful.
 Open crumb, crispy crust, great oven spring, intoxicating smell, and a wonderful taste.

 It’s not the last time I will use this method to make my sourdough bread.

 Please share on social media